Aging will one day visit us all.

 With Renuvion, complications are rare.
-You could experience unintended burns (either deep ones or superficial), visible scarring, permanent nerve injury, pain, and unacceptable cosmetic results, just to name a few.
+You could experience unintended burns (either deep ones or superficial ones), visible scarring, permanent nerve injury, pain, and unacceptable cosmetic results, to name a few.
 Choosing a skilled and experienced cosmetic surgeon can further decrease your chances of experiencing any negative side effects of the skin-rejuvenating technique.

-With lasers, an adult should remain by your side or at least within calling range for the first 24-hours after surgery.
-You should restrict activities the day of surgery and for several days afterward.
+With lasers, an adult should remain by your side or at least within calling range for the first 24 hours after surgery.
+You should restrict activities on the day of surgery and for several days afterward.

 As you can see, the downtime for lasers is much longer and more difficult than that of Renuvion.